13 Shopify Competitors And Alternatives In 2025

 Downsides

-Like all other SaaS platforms, the customization is limited to template and software capabilities.
+Like all other SaaS platforms, the customization is limited to templates and software capabilities.
 Plus, there is a limit on the annual revenue you make through the online store.
 If you exceed that limit, you need to pay for a more expensive plan.

 1. Wix